Donald DeFreeze: Early life

-DeFreeze was born in Cleveland, Ohio, to African-American parents Louis and Mary DeFreeze; he was the oldest of eight children.
+DeFreeze was born in Cleveland, Ohio, to Louis and Mary DeFreeze; he was the oldest of eight children.
 His mother was a registered nurse at a convalescent home.
 His father was a violent man who punished DeFreeze frequently; he broke both of the boy's arms three times when he was a child.

 DeFreeze dropped out of school in the ninth grade at age 14 and ran away from home.
 He moved to Buffalo, New York, where he lived with the Rev. William L. Foster, a fundamentalist minister, and his family.
 He became a street gang member in Buffalo.
 The Rev. Foster would say of him later:

 He was a get up and go kid... he had a heart that was as big as a house.
 But some of the boys he used to hang around with, I didn't care for.
 You just knew they were 99 and 44/100 percent bad.

 In his first brush with the law, DeFreeze was arrested for stealing from parking meters and stealing a car.
-He was sent to the state reformatory in Elmira, New York.
+He was sent to the state reformatory in Elmira, New York, which later became Elmira Correctional Facility.
 In 1970, DeFreeze wrote of his time there, which he called a prison or a mental institution:

 Life in the prison, as we called it, was nothing, but fear and hate, day in and day out...
 I would not be part of any of the gangs, black or white...
 I didn't hate anyone, black or white, and they hated me for it.

 Following his release, DeFreeze moved to the Newark, New Jersey area.
 In 1963, at the age of 20, he married Gloria Thomas, who had three children from a previous marriage.
 DeFreeze and Thomas had a total of three children together.
 In 1964 his wife had him arrested for desertion.

 They reconciled.
 After having some gun charges dropped, in 1965 DeFreeze moved with his family from the Northeast to California, where they settled in Los Angeles.
 He said that the worries of trying to support the children engulfed him.
 He wrote, "I just couldn't take it anymore.
 I was slowly becoming a nothing".